 Whisk together the flour, baking powder, and salt in a medium sized bowl.
 Set aside.

 Combine the butter and sugar in the bowl of an electric mixer.
 Stir until combined.
 Add the eggs and extracts and continue to mix until incorporated.

 Add the dry ingredients to the wet ingredients.
 Mix on low until your dough forms.

 Preheat your oven to 350 degrees.
 Line a baking sheet with parchment paper and set aside.

 Divide your dough into two equal pieces.
-It’s going to be rather sticky, so what I did was just run my hands under cool water to moisten them.
 Shape each dough half into a loaf that is 16x2 inches.
-Place on your prepared baking sheet and bake for 30 minutes.
+Place on your prepared baking sheet and bake for 30 minutes. *See note

 Cool for 15 minutes then slice into 3/4 inch pieces.
 Place, cut side down, back onto your cookie sheet and cook for 10 additional minutes.